We would love to hear from you. Click on the ‘Contact Us’ link to the right and choose your favorite way to reach-out!

 Interest Multiplier— a feature on some annuities and life insurance contracts, where the interest is multiplied by a factor, to determine the amount credited to the contract.

-Insolvency— when an insurance company does not have the assets to pay the claims which are being made against it by its policyholders.
+Insolvency— when an insurance company does not have the assets to pay the claims that are being made against it by its policyholders.

 Insured— the person whose life is insured against dying on a life insurance policy.